Mature Masculine

 Creating space: The King gives people room to try, fail, and learn.
 He doesn't hover or rescue them from every difficulty.

 Challenging: The King pushes people beyond their comfort zones.
-He knows that growth requires challenge.
+Growth requires challenge.

 The difference between support and codependency matters.
 True support builds strength and independence.
 The King asks: "Am I helping this person grow, or am I keeping them needy?"